Change Display Language

 Setting Up Metadata Localizations

-To choose a specific metadata localization through the API, you can set the desired locale using the METADATA_LOCALE parameter.
 To do so, follow the same steps as described in the sections above.
 See Change the Language for Organization, Workspace, or User for details.

 Only users with organization.MANAGE or workspace.MANAGE permissions can configure metadata localizations for a workspace.
 Once set up, users can choose their preferred language for metadata.